Avane Srimannarayana: Marketing

 The makers planned a huge promotional campaign, at the biannual flower show in Lalbagh, where the team came up with a special installation structure put together is of a hand holding out a gun, with the poster of the film, featuring Rakshit Shetty, hanging out from the gun.
 Rakshit stated that "The installation is made with waste material that was collected from in and around Lalbagh itself.
 It was one of our team members who suggested this, and we came up with the idea spearheaded by our art director Ullas Hydoor.
 We have associated with an NGO for this initiative.
 The installation features a hand holding a pistol with 'Hand's up' written on it and an image of my look as Narayana along with it."
-The filmmakers kickstarted its promotions on 8 October 2019, at the Dusshera festival in Mysore.
+The filmmakers kickstarted its promotions on 8 October 2019, at the dasara festival in Mysore.

 The film's official trailer was launched at an event held at Swagath Shankarnag Chitramandira, MG Road on 28 November 2019.
 Dhanush, Nani and Nivin Pauly presented the trailers of the film in Tamil, Telugu and Malayalam versions.
 Ahead of the film's release, the makers came up with a quirky promotional activity, asking fans to decode the numbers featured in the trailer, to form a code to crack it; the team also announced to provide ₹2 lakh for the lucky winner in the contest.

 The makers advertised the film in buses and autorickshaws, as of 130 cut outs, 500 hoardings have been put across Bangalore, including posters on 500 buses and 3000 autos.
 Apart from this, the promotional crew, also branded the film's posters on suburb trains, thus becoming the first ever Kannada film to be promoted in a train.
 The makers also set photo booths in various malls across the city.
 Rakshit Shetty and team, kickstarted the promotional tour of the film in major metro cities, Chennai, Hyderabad and Kochi.